blainemincey/mdb-101-healthcare-workshop/README.md

 #### Lab 12 - Query Anywhere with Stitch and Stitch Hosting
+MongoDB Stitch provides a multitude of capabilities.
+One of those is Query Anywhere.
+Query Anywhere gives you the capability to query data stored in MongoDB Atlas directly from your client application code with the MongoDB query language.
+Data access rules defined on the Stitch server for each MongoDB collection let you securely filter results based on the logged in user or the content of each document.

+Let's create a simple web page that will use Query Anywhere to interface with our data stored in MongoDB Atlas.

 #### Lab 13 - MongoDB Charts / Embedded Charts